Kieran is a trade mark and copyright specialist who enjoys finding pragmatic and cost-effective solutions to sticky issues.

 As a principal specialising in trade marks and copyright, Kieran works with a range of companies, advising them on intellectual property (IP) strategy and helping them navigate the intricacies of protecting their IP rights.

-Most of Kieran’s clients are local companies, such as outdoor apparel manufacturers, craft beer brewers, and organic food companies.
+Most of Kieran’s local clients are companies, such as outdoor apparel manufacturers, craft beer brewers, and organic food companies.
 His international clients include well-known multinationals in the electronics, cosmetics and pharmaceutical industries.

 Beneath Kieran’s relaxed exterior lies a strategic thinker who enjoys problem-solving.
 He loves rising to the challenge of providing pragmatic and cost-effective responses to sticky issues.